 Millionaire jailed after refusing to tear down ‘Britain’s best man cave’

-Graham Wildin allegedly bought neighbouring homes in an attempt to keep his 10,000sq ft man cave
+Graham Wildin allegedly bought neighbouring homes in an attempt to keep his 10,000 sq ft complex

 A millionaire accountant who built an unauthorised sports and leisure complex in his garden has been jailed for contempt for refusing to demolish it.